sethbrasile/ember-audio/README.md

 # Ember-audio

+Ember-audio provides an `audio` service that makes working with the Web Audio API super EZ.

 This is not done and not released yet!
 It does however, work.
 Feel free to take a look at the code (there are inline docs) and the dummy app if you want to try it out.